ministryofjustice/opg-modernising-lpa/terraform/environment/README.md

 ├── terraform.tf
 ```

-Regions.tf will instatiate the /region module for each AWS region required.
+Regions.tf will instantiate the /region module for each AWS region required.

 Rsources inside /region will be grouped as modules also, allowing for parts of a region to be replicated as and when needed.